sgruhier/capistrano-db-tasks/README.markdown

 CapistranoDbTasks
 =================

-Add database tasks to capistrano to a Rails project
+Add database AND assets tasks to capistrano to a Rails project.

 Currently